 Registration as a Tourist Guide

-Tourism is one of our province’s key economic sectors and is especially important to our citizens.
-Many opportunities exist in the tourism sector and to ensure that visitors to our province have a positive experience while they’re on holiday in the Western Cape, all tourist guides are required to be registered.
+Tourism is one of the key economic sectors of our province and is especially important to our citizens.
+Many opportunities exist in the tourism sector.
+All tourist guides are required to be registered to ensure that visitors to our province have a positive experience while they’re on holiday in the Western Cape.

-Tour guides must meet certain criteria before receiving certification.
-As a registered tourist guide, you’ll need to have the right qualifications and training, abide by the code of conduct, and be trained in first aid.
+Tourist guides must meet certain criteria before receiving certification.
+As a registered tourist guide, you’ll need to have the right qualifications and training, abide by the code of conduct, and have first aid training.

-Our visitors’ safety is very important to us and travelling with a registered tourist guide will not only ensure their well-being but also give them the best experience possible.
+The safety of our visitors is important to us.
+Travelling with a registered tourist guide will ensure their well-being and give them the best experience possible.

 Once you’re a registered tourist guide, you’re bound by the Tourism Act, which requires you to be suitably qualified and to act professionally in the best interest of your clients.